DataDog/temporal-large-payload-codec/README.md

 <!-- tocstop -->

-## Architecture
+## API

 Architecturally, the Large Payload Service is an HTTP server offering the following API:

-- `/v1/health/head`: Health check endpoint.
+- `/v2/health/head`: Health check endpoint using a `HEAD` request.

    Returns the HTTP response status code 200 if the service is running correctly.
    Otherwise, an error code is returned.

-- `/v1/blobs/put`: Upload endpoint expecting a `PUT` request with the `Content-Type` header of `application/octet-stream`.
+- `/v2/blobs/put`: Upload endpoint expecting a `PUT` request.

-The endpoint also expects a `digest` query parameter, specifying the key under which to store the sent data.
+   **Required headers**:
+   - `Content-Type` set to `application/octet-stream`.
-The `Content-Length` needs to specify the length of the data in bytes, and the `X-Temporal-Metadata` needs to specify a base64 encoded JSON string.
+   - `Content-Length` set to the length of payload the data in bytes.
+   - `X-Temporal-Metadata` set to the base64 encoded JSON of the Temporal Metadata.

+   **Query parameters**:
+   - `namespace` The Temporal namespace the client using the codec is connected to.

+     The namespace forms part of the key for retrieval of the payload.
+   - `digest` Specifies the checksum over the payload data using the format `sha256:<sha256_hex_encoded_value>`.

+   The returned _key_ of the put request needs to be stored and used for later retrieval of the payload.
+   It is up to the Large Payload Server and the backend driver how to arrange the data in the backing data store.
+   The server will honor, however, the value of `remote-codec/key-prefix` in the Temporal Metadata passed via the `X-Temporal-Metadata` header.
+   It will use the specified string as prefix in the storage path.

-- `/v1/blobs/get`: Download endpoint expecting a `GET` request with the `Content-Type` header of `application/octet-stream`.
+- `/v2/blobs/get`: Download endpoint expecting a `GET` request.

-The endpoint also expects a `digest` query parameter, specifying the key for the data to retrieve.
+  **Required headers**:
+  - `Content-Type` set to `application/octet-stream`.
-The `X-Payload-Expected-Content-Length` header needs to be set to the expected size of the retrieved data in bytes.
+  - `X-Payload-Expected-Content-Length` set to the expected size of the payload data in bytes.

+  **Query parameters**:
+  - `key` specifying the key for the payload to retrieve.

 ## Usage